 Oxy RB is currently processing the claims of those Category 1 and 2 Oxy HS victims from Round 4, announced on or before 26 July 2019.
 93.5% of Round 4, Category 1 and 2 Oxy HS victims (announced on or before 26 July 2019) have registered to participate in the Compensation Plan, and 99.3% of those registered have been paid.

 Oxy RB’s Compensation Plans are based on various consultations with Category 1 and 2 Oxy HS victims from Rounds 1 through 4 and reflect the views of those victims and their families.
 They are based on the principles of respect, transparency, fairness and speed.
 They include a lump sum payment in respect of mental distress (including child potential and family consolation, to reflect the impact on families and the gravity of the situation), past expenses, lost income, certain legal expenses and interest.
 An additional amount is offered where there is more than one victim in a family.
 For victims living with the ongoing effects of the Oxy HS product, there is a proposed provision for future medical and care needs.

-As of March 2019, Oxy RB has paid KRW 238.3 billion in individual compensation for Category 1 and 2 Oxy HS victims and their families.
-Separately, Oxy RB paid KRW 67.4 billion in lump sum to contribute to the government-led Special Relief Fund on 8 September 2017 under the HS Damage Relief Act.
-In addition, Oxy RB has donated KRW 5 billion in 2014 to a Humanitarian Fund to contribute to a broader resolution for those who are in imminent and desperate help due to the impact of HS.
+To date, Oxy RB has spent over KRW 279.4 billion in individual compensation for Category 1 and 2 Oxy HS victims from Rounds 1 through 4.
+Separately, Oxy RB paid KRW 67.4 billion in a lump sum to contribute to the government-led Special Relief Fund on 8 September 2017 under the HS Damage Relief Act.
+In addition, in 2014 Oxy RB donated KRW 5 billion to a Humanitarian Fund to contribute to a broader resolution for those who are in imminent and desperate help due to the impact of HS.